liuhuagang/XGWebp/README.md

 ### 3.FXGWebpLibStruct
 if you are not familiar with C++,You had better not use it directily .It is used to contact with libwebp.
 Many method wil be firset added to here ,Then to FXGWebpCore,Finally to UXGWebpLibrary And UXGWebpBPLibrary.

+### 4.UXGWebpMangeSubSystem
+do not use it, it just provide working with webp from blueprint.

+### 5.XGWebpType.h
+Some delegate type ,log ,InformationStruct and so on.

 ## Conclusion
 Thanks for your support. now ,this is simple webp function ,more function will be added ~~